DEX-Company/flipper/demo/README.md

 # Ocean Drop

-Python app to allow for publishing and conusming of files via a folder.
+Python app to allow for publishing and consuming of files via a folder.
 The publisher just copies the data files into a folder, and runs the *Ocean Drop* script.